SumoLogic/sumologic-documentation/docs/get-started/sumo-logic-ui-new.md

 Once a search is pinned, it cannot be unpinned, but you can remove it from the **Pinned Searches** tab.
 You can pin up to 10 searches at a time.
 Queries that use the [`save` operator](/docs/search/search-query-language/search-operators/save) cannot be pinned.

-For more information, see [Pinned Searches](/docs/get-started/library#pinned-searches).
+For more information, see [Pinned Searches](/docs/get-started/library/#pinned-searches).

 ## Administrator tasks

 :::info
-You'll need Sumo Logic Admin role privileges to perform most of these tasks.
+You'll need Sumo Logic Administrator role privileges to perform most of these tasks.
 :::

 ### Configuration